Education, training & schools

 Teaching sustainability in Australian schools

-This 4 minute video shows that even primary schools can go green for cost saving and positive learning experiences with a bit of expertise and processes for engaging the school community.
-Click here to find out more about how thousands of schools like this one are joining the Green Schools Alliance and making sustainability work in schools.
+Click here to find out more about how thousands of schools like this one are joining the Green Schools Alliance and making sustainability work in schools with multiple benefits for students, the bottom line and the broader community.

 - In February 2013, UNESCO released the first free online curriculum package for high school teachers delivering climate change education for sustainable development (CCESD) – it includes powerpoint slides.